making/spring-socks/docs/k8s.md

-# How to deploy Spring Sock Shop on Kubernetes
+# How to deploy Spring Socks on Kubernetes

 ## Prepare CLIs